Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

     * No light baking required
   * Cons:
     * Requires special hardware to run (Nvidia RTX graphics cards)
     * Time consuming to render (relative to default HDRP).
-Some lighting options (Global Illumination) are less expensive then others (Path Tracing).
+Some lighting options (Global Illumination) are less expensive than others (Path Tracing).
     * More complicated to configure
     * These features are still in preview and subject to change